 - Pause, resume or remove ads: You can select one or more existing ads in the list and remove or pause them.

 If you link your YouTube and AdWords accounts, you'll have the option to create a call-to-action overlay when you first create a video ad with AdWords for video.
-This is the same call-to-action overlay feature available through the video editing features for your videos on YouTube, and you can only create one for a video that is hosted on YouTube.
+This is the same call-to-action overlay feature available through the video editing features for your videos on YouTube on desktop and laptop computers, and you can only create one for a video that is hosted on YouTube.
 The call-to-action overlay will only appear within the video when it is seen on YouTube.

-You can also add one to an existing video by clicking Add call-to-action overlay under the video name on the Videos tab.
+You can also add one to an existing video by clicking on +Add call-to-action overlay under the video name on the Videos tab.